 Sandra works as a volunteer coordinator for the European Solidarity Corps program (ESC) and wider volunteering at Mundekulla.
 She brings celebration, connection and creativity to both the program and Mundekulla events, from her background in zen coaching, dance and creative writing.

 Alfonso rocks the kitchen with beautiful flavors, smiles, patience and a cool head in the busiest of moments.
 Alfonso has great passion for beautiful produce, seasonal cooking and wonderful flavor makers from all over the world.

 Victor is Mundekulla's new caretaker who lives just 5 km from Mundekulla with great knowledge and not least a friendly soul.
 After 15 years in the forest, he now becomes an all-round hero in our small Mundekulla village.
 Wonderfull!
 In addition, Victor's three children were in Mundekulla's musical Hemstannarna.

 Founder & musician

 Peter is a trained musician and behavioral scientist with a background in project management and entrepreneurship.
-For nearly 25 years, he has been running Mundekulla and organizing events such as the annual Mundekulla Festival, Man in Mission, etc.
+He is one of the founders of Mundekulla and ran the center for nearly 25 years.
+Peter organizes events such as the annual Mundekulla Festival, Man in Mission, etc.

 Through Mundekulla Martin and Galina Studer-Maloshenko bring a passionate contribution to sustainable development and balance between nature, people and organisations.
 Their focus is on exciting collaborations internationally and within the region with a focus on health, well-being, biodiversity & education.